PatelNeelMahesh/mern_bootcamp_2024/02.Capstone_Project_Details/QuantumKrypto/SukhadSharma_QuantumKrypto.md

    - Integration with essential features for automatic updates

 3. **Latest Crypto Information Hub:**

    - Aggregated news and updates from reliable sources
    - Market analysis tools with trend predictions
    - Real-time information on cryptocurrency prices and market trends

+4. **Quantum Forum:**
+   - Engaging community forum for discussions and knowledge sharing
+   - Topics covering various aspects of the crypto world
+   - Integration with user profiles for personalized interactions